peterjbone/peterjbone/README.md

 * 🌍  I'm based in Guayaquil, Ecuador
 * ✉️  You can contact me at [peterjbone41@gmail.com](mailto:peterjbone41@gmail.com)
-* 🚀  I'm currently working on this personal project: N/A
 * 🧠  I'm learning NextJS, Tailwind, Typescript
 * 🤝  I'm open to collaborating on Any projects